LOB and LOD Definition

 - The Limit of Blank \(LOB\) with a confidence level \((1 – \alpha)\) is defined (in number of partitions) as the maximum number of positive partitions expected in a well with a probability of \(1 – \alpha\) in a sample containing no target sequence.

 In other words, it is the maximum number of false positives that are plausible with a \(1 – \alpha\) probability (typically 95% for \(\alpha = 5\%\) of false positives).

-To go further on a method to calculate the LOB of a given digital PCR experiment, do not hesitate to have a look on the memo provided [memo:LOBcalculationMethod].
+To go further on a method to calculate the LOB of a given digital PCR experiment, do not hesitate to have a look at the memo LOB calculation Method.

 - The Limit of Detection \(LOD\) with a confidence level \((1 – \beta)\) is defined as the minimum concentration for which detecting the target sequence in a well is possible with a probability of \(1 – \beta\).

 In other words, this is the minimum concentration that can be said to be non-zero and statistically higher than the limit of blank \(LOB\) with a \(1 – \beta\) probability (typically 95% for \(\beta = 5\%\) of false negatives).

 Knowing the LOB, if you need a method to calculate the LOD of a given digital PCR experiment, do not hesitate to have a look at the memo provided LOD calculation Method.

 If you need to automatically compute the LOB and the LOD of a target gene from a set of negative control replicates, an online tool is provided for automated LOB and LOD estimation, let’s try it !